Jardilou/5EOES-Embedded-Project/README.md

 ## 3. Firmware Analysis

-The first option in order to retrieve the cyphered text contained on the platform is typing the following command.
+The first option for retrieving readable text from the platform is to run the following command.
 It extracts the human-readable text from our binary file. `-n 4` means only strings with a length above 4 characters should be retrieved since I assumed the password wouldn't be this short.

 ```sh
 strings -n 4 secure_sketch_v20251015.1.elf > extracted_strings.txt
 ```

-This extracted file contained 705 lines in which lied the password (see `Firmware_Attack/extracted_strings.txt`).
+This extracted file contained 705 lines which included the password (see `Firmware_Attack/extracted_strings.txt`).

-Nevertheless, this next option yields more relevant results.
+However, this next option yields more relevant results.

 ```sh
 avr-objdump -s -j .data secure_sketch_v20251015.1.elf | less
 ```

 `avr-objdump` is a tool that lets you inspect the internal contents of an AVR firmware ELF file.
 The option `-s` tells it to dump the raw bytes.
-The option `-j XXX` restricts the dump to a specific memory section `XXX`.
+The `-j XXX` option restricts the dump to a specific memory section `XXX`.
 I tried the `.rodata` as well as the `.text` sections but unfortunately they yielded no results.
 The `.data` section contains global or static variables that have an initial value and will be copied into volatile SRAM at runtime.
 It is a key element of most embedded firmwares.
 The `| less` at the end allows scrolling through the output.
 The output I got from this command is detailed here below.

 ![Im\_in](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Firmware_Attack/.data_section_content.png) <br/>

-Among this file was a succession of random characters closely resembling to a password.
+Among the output was a succession of characters that closely resembled a password.
 Hmm, I wonder if this could be it...

 I reconnected my serial connection using the HW-193.
 What a surprise: a salt and hash appeared !
 Moreover, the previous image showing the content of the `.data` section exposed the very well kept secret **"Je suis une petite tortue"**.
-This attack is thus more damaging than the aforementioned Power Trace Analysis Attack since it exposed not only the password to the vault but the secrets as well.
+This attack is therefore more damaging than the aforementioned Power Trace Analysis Attack since it exposed not only the password to the vault but the secrets as well.
 This secret was used only to generate random salt and hashes but in concept, this attack is able to retrieve any sensitive information written in plaintext in the file.

 ![Im\_in2](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Firmware_Attack/salt_and_hash.png) <br/>